St. Lukes

 Office Phone: 610-682-5202 ext.
 2513 Email: jacbar@bhasd.org

-Jackie has been the Head Athletic Trainer at Brandywine Heights since starting in the Fall of 2019 with St. Luke’s University Health Network.
-She graduated from West Chester University in 2013 where she played Women’s Soccer and obtained her degree in Athletic Training.
+Jackie serves as a Program Manager with St. Luke’s University Health Network for the Berks and Schuylkill Counties.
+She graduated from West Chester University in 2013 where she played Women’s Soccer and obtained her Bachelor of Science in Athletic Training.
 After graduation, she worked part-time as an Athletic Trainer at Kutztown University while obtaining her Master’s in Business & Administration in 2016.
 She began her full-time professional career at Parkland School District for Coordinated Health as an Assistant Athletic Trainer for 2 years and then became Head Athletic Trainers at Pocono Mountain East.
-Since joining St. Lukes in 2019 as a Lead Athletic Trainer for St. Luke’s, Jackie oversees the Brandywine Heights and Kutztown High School Athletic Training Staff.
+Since joining St. Lukes in 2019 as a Lead Athletic Trainer for St. Luke’s, Jackie oversaw the Brandywine Heights and Kutztown High School Athletic Training Staff.
+Jackie later went onto become a Sports Medicine Coordinator for Berks County, before being promoted to Program Manager.
 Jackie is Youth Mental Health Certified, a Stop the Bleed Certified Instructor, ITAT (ImPACT Trained Athletic Trainer) Certified, and a BLS (Basic Life Support) Certified Instructor through AHA (American Heart Association).
 When not at work, Jackie plays soccer on the weekends and spends time with her husband Santiago, daughter Skylar, and dog Bandit.

 Office Phone: 610-682-5131 ext.
 3108 Email: emmlin@bhasd.org